Ceiling Fans

 Offers Illumination

-Ceiling fans that come with lights are an excellent way to light and cool your home simultaneously.
+Ceiling fans with lights are an excellent way to light and cool your home simultaneously.
 They can help layer the lights in a room because they come with features like dimmers.

 You can switch from bright to dim lights as the day winds down by flipping a switch.